Execution of Seyyed Mohammad Hosseini

 Seyyed Mohammad Hosseini (سید محمد حسینی; 21 February 1983 – 7 January 2023) was a 39-year-old Iranian man who was executed by Iran's Islamic Republic for his participation in the Mahsa Amini protests.
 He was also known as Kian Hosseini.
-He was found guilty of Fisad-e-filarz (an Arabic term translating to "corruption on Earth") for his alleged involvement in the murder of a Basij militiaman during demonstrations in Karaj during the 40th-day memorial of Hadis Najafi.
+He was found guilty of Fisad-e-filarz (a Farsi term translating to "corruption on Earth") for his alleged involvement in the murder of a Basij militiaman during demonstrations in Karaj during the 40th-day memorial of Hadis Najafi.
 Hosseini was hanged with Mohammad Mehdi Karami, a 21-year-old sportsman who was also convicted of Fisad-e-filarz for his alleged role in the same killing.
-Hosseini maintained his innocence throughout his arrest and trial.
+Hosseini maintained his innocence throughout his detention and trial.